 The first major bug fix update for Android Pie problems is probably a few weeks away.
-That said, we could see some bug fixes roll out in early April.
+That said, we could see some bug fixes roll out in April.

 Samsung continues to push monthly security patches to Galaxy A models and there’s a chance these updates bring fixes for lingering Android Pie issues.

 Some carriers like to keep their customers informed about upcoming software updates.
 If your carrier offers an Android update schedule, you’ll want to keep your eyes on it and check for information about upcoming bug fix updates.

 If you want to protect the data you store on your Galaxy A9, Galaxy A8, Galaxy A7, or Galaxy A6 you'll probably want to install Android Pie in the near future.

 Samsung's Android Pie updates come with new security patches that will help protect your device, and the data your store on it, from harm.